davidabrahams/focs-assignments/day15/day15.md

 [Challenge] Assuming that a tree is almost-balanced when you make an insertion, and that that insertion may violate the almost-balanced property, can almost-balance always be restored solely by climbing the  path from the newly inserted node to the root?
 Will you ever have to descend another branch?
 Why or why not?

+I'm pretty sure you can always balance a tree in a branch.

+  5
+ / \
+2   7
+ \
+  3

+becomes

+  3
+ / \
+2   5
+     \
+      7